-(d) Whether the Plan of Work ensure effective Protection of the Marine Environment, in accordance with all applicable environmental requirements in the Convention, Agreement, and the rules, regulations and procedures of the Authority, taking into account:
+Convention, Agreement, and the rules, regulations and procedures of the Authority, taking into account:

-(i) Any Environmental Effects or impact on other activities of allowing the Exploitation activity;

-(ii) All proposed Mitigation and risk management measures;

-(iii) An evaluation of harmful effects individually, in combination, as well as cumulatively, including effects from other activities in the area under application;

-(iv) The effects on human health that may arise from Environmental Effects;

-(v) The importance of protecting the biological diversity and integrity of marine species, ecosystems and processes;

-(vi) The importance of protecting rare and vulnerable ecosystems and the habitats of threatened species;

-(vii) Traditional knowledge or cultural interests relevant to the Protection of the Marine Environment;

-(viii) The matters set out at Regulation 46(3)(b);

-(ix) The assessment framework for Mining Discharges as set out in the Guidelines; and

-(x) Any relevant Standards and Guidelines developed in accordance with Regulations 94 and 95.

-10. In determining whether an application provides for the protection of cultural rights or interests, the Commission shall:

-(a) Determine whether the application adequately identifies such cultural rights or interests;

-(b) Demonstrates that the Plan of Work will not interfere with any cultural rights or interests; and

-(c) [Adjust text based on the outcome of the intersessional WG on this topic].

-A proposal was made for an alternative, restructured version of Regulation 13, which has been included above.
-Since the original version of Regulation 13 (as amended) appears to be more generally supported, delegations are encouraged to focus on the original iteration, and consider what elements of the alternative proposal might be relevant to include in the original version.
+- (i) Any Environmental [Impacts and Environmental] Effects [or impact on other activities] of allowing the Exploitation activity; - (ii) All proposed Mitigation and risk management measures; - [(iii) An evaluation of harmful effects individually, in combination, as well as eumulatively, including effects from other activities in the area under application;] - (iv) The effects on human health that may arise from Environmental Effects; - (v) The importance of protecting the biological diversity and integrity of marine species, ecosystems and processes; - (vi) The importance of protecting rare and vulnerable ecosystems and the habitats of threatened species; - (vii) Traditional knowledge or cultural interests relevant to the Protection of the Marine Environment; - (viii) The matters set out at Regulation 46(3)(b); - (ix) The assessment framework for Mining Discharges as set out in the Guidelines; and - (x) Any relevant Standards and Guidelines developed in accordance with Regulations 94 and 95. - 10.
+In determining whether an application provides for the protection of cultural rights or interests, the Commission shall [determine whether the application]: - (a) [Determine whether the application] Andequately identifies such cultural rights or interests; - (b) Demonstrates that the Plan of Work will not interfere with any cultural rights or interests; and - (c) [Adjust text based on the outcome of the intersessional WG on this topic].

+During the first part of the twenty-ninth session, the alternative wording of Article 13 gained wide support, subject to a number of amendments.
+This alternative wording is now the only iteration appearing in the revised consolidated text, with the proposed amendments highlighted.
+As per the explanations accompanying these proposals, they are largely driven by the intention to remove elements deemed redundant by several delegations.